 See below for an example search for "new technology" AND "business challenges"

-Now that you have done your research it is time to put all of your information together.
-Watch this short video (approx 3 mins) for tips on how to write a report.
+Now that you have done your research it is time to write your report

 Need help referencing?
 Follow the roadmap!